 That aside, the flight was excellent, as was my experience on landing.
 We were quickly though immigration and collected our bags after a short wait, so within an hour I was out of the airport and on my way to Shanghai…

-That’s it for now.
-You’ll be able to see how I got on flying back in business class when Part II comes out in a couple of weeks.
+You can see how I got on flying back in business class in Part II of this Travel Spot.

 Don’t forget that you can share this post with your friends using buttons below.